gjtorikian/html-proofer/README.md

 end
 ```

+See our [list of third-party custom classes](https://github.com/gjtorikian/html-proofer/wiki/Extensions-(custom-classes)) and add your own to this list.

 ## Troubleshooting

 Here are some brief snippets identifying some common problems that you can work around.
 For more information, check out [our wiki](https://github.com/gjtorikian/html-proofer/wiki).